HugoBarnes/hugobarnes.github.io/README.md

 ## Notes on Development

-These are primarily notes for myself, since I tend to keep my sites for a while.
-Greetings, future self!
-I hope you are still alive and well?
-In any case, just as a reminder:

 This uses a static site generator called Jekyll.
 I am using a dev container as specified under `Dockerfile`, with VS Code as my primary editor.
 The means by which I set this up was through [Bill Raymond's tutorial][br] on this subject.